dotnet/AspNetCore.Docs/aspnetcore/fundamentals/minimal-apis/aspnetcore-openapi.md

 [!code-csharp[](~/fundamentals/minimal-apis/9.0-samples/WebMinOpenApi/Program.cs?name=snippet_documenttransformer2)]

 Document transformers are unique to the document instance they are associated with.
-In the example below, a transformer register authentication-related requirements to the `internal` document but leaves the `public` document unmodified.
+In the example below, a transformer registers authentication-related requirements to the `internal` document but leaves the `public` document unmodified.

 ### Using operation transformers